chaitanyajerripothula/egghead-asciicasts/advanced-sql/lessons/08_postgresql-create-variables-and-blocks-with-do-declare.md

 [1:32] Next is where we actually define a variable.
 The first is the variable name, in our case `handle`, next we define its type, which is contrary to Typescript, Java, C#, where the type is defined first.
 After that, we do `:=`, which is how we assign a value to a variable, closing this statement with a `;`.

 [1:52] In our case, this is the `uuid`, and this is the value uuid type, our generated `user_handle`.
 Now, we can reference this variable anywhere within our DO block.
 Next stop we say `begin`.
-Begin initiates a transaction block, which means that all statement after a begin command will be executed in a similar transaction.
+Begin initiates a transaction block, which means that all statements after a begin command will be executed in a similar transaction.

 [2:11] We'll close this transaction with `end` here.
 The end command in Postgres is an extension that is equivalent to command.
 Finally, inside of our `insert into members`, you can see we're referring that `handle` variable.